Housing update: coronavirus

-The courts have suspended all housing possession action until 25 June 2020.
-This means that most tenants can’t be evicted before the 25 June 2020.
+The courts have suspended all housing possession action until 20 September 2020.
+This means that that most tenants can’t be evicted before the 20 September 2020.
 You can therefore stay in your home if your landlord serves you with a notice.

-To evict you, your landlord has to get a court order and a bailiffs warrant.
+In most cases, in order to evict you your landlord has to get a court order and a bailiffs warrant.
 It is illegal for your landlord to evict you without doing so.
 You should contact us to get help if your landlord is trying to evict you without going to court, or is threatening you or has cut off services (gas, electricity, water).
 We can get an injunction to prevent this.

 Landlords’ repairing obligations have not changed.
 You should report repairs to your landlord.
 The government’s Guidance for Landlords and Tenants recommends that where reasonable and safe to do so, your landlord should remedy urgent health and safety issues, for example if your boiler is broken or roof is leaking, and you should allow access to your property.
 We can help get your landlord to carry out repairs if there is a serious risk to health or safety in your rented home.